w4phty/CTF-writeups/HackTheBox/Cap Writeup - Linux.md

-# HTB Writeup : Cap
+# HackTheBox Writeup : Cap

 **Disclaimer :
 This writeup is for educational purpose only.